strimzi/strimzi.github.io/_posts/2019-11-01-deploying-debezium-with-kafkaconnector-resource.md

     trustedCertificates:
       - secretName: my-cluster-cluster-ca-cert
         certificate: ca.crt
+  config:
+    config.storage.replication.factor: 1
+    offset.storage.replication.factor: 1
+    status.storage.replication.factor: 1
+    config.providers: file
+    config.providers.file.class: org.apache.kafka.common.config.provider.FileConfigProvider
+  externalConfiguration:
+    volumes:
+      - name: connector-config
+        secret:
+          secretName: my-sql-credentials

 EOF
 ```

 It's worth pointing out a couple of things about the above resource:

-* The `strimzi.io/use-connector-resources: "true"` annotation tells the cluster operator that `KafkaConnector` resources will be used to configure connectors within this Kafka Connect cluster.
+* In the `metadata.annotations` the `strimzi.io/use-connector-resources: "true"` annotation tells the cluster operator that `KafkaConnector` resources will be used to configure connectors within this Kafka Connect cluster.
-* The `spec.image` is the image we just created with `docker`.
+* The `spec.image` is the image we created with `docker`.
+* In the `config` we're using replication factor 1 because we created a single-broker Kafka cluster.
+* In the `externalConfiguration` we're referencing the secret we just created.

 # Create the connector